docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### TZ

 Set the timezone.
 If this variable is unset, the container runtime will try to detect the time using `/etc/localtime`, which you can alternatively mount into the container.
 The value of this variable must follow the pattern `AREA/ZONE`, i.e. of you want to use Germany's time zone, use `Europe/Berlin`.
+You can lookup all available timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).

 ##### ENABLE_AMAVIS